 The geometry presented in the thirteen books of Euclid's Elements is founded on five postulates; but the arithmetic in Books VII, VIII, and IX makes no explicit use of postulates.
-Nonetheless, Euclid proves rigorously the commutativity of multiplication in any ordered ring whose positive elements are well ordered: such is one conclusion of this monograph, worked out in the third and last chapter.
-The various contents of the chapters and their sections might be summarized as follows.
+Nonetheless, Euclid proves rigorously the commutativity of multiplication in any ordered ring whose positive elements are well ordered.
+His tool is a theory of proportion founded on what we call the Euclidean Algorithm.
+Such is the main mathematical burden of this essay, discharged in the third and last chapter.